freifunk/common.api.freifunk.net/ics-collector/README.md

 The API is backed by data retrieved from iCal feeds from FOSSASIA communities.
 Your community events are not here ?
 Please follow these simple steps :

-1. Get the link to your community iCal feed.
-[What is iCal](https://en.wikipedia.org/wiki/ICalendar) ?
+1. Get the link to your community iCal feed ([What is iCal ?](https://en.wikipedia.org/wiki/ICalendar))
-2. Add it to your community json file, under `feeds` section, category `ics` :
+2. Add it to your community json file, under section `feeds`, category `ics` :
 ```json
    "UELT": {
    "feeds": [